 Ant Food Preferences

 Different types of ants eat a wide variety of foods, although some have specialized tastes.
-Fire ants feed on honeydew, sugars, proteins, oils, seeds, plants and insects.
-Pharaoh ants feed on sugars, proteins, oils and insects.
-Crazy ants like sugars, protein and insects; carpenter ants prefer sugars and insects.
+Fire ants feed on honeydew, sugars, proteins, oils, seeds, plants, and insects.
+Pharaoh ants feed on sugars, proteins, oils, and insects.
+Crazy ants like sugars, protein, and insects; carpenter ants prefer sugars and insects.
 Ants may prefer certain foods throughout the year sugars or proteins depending on how much brood is being produced in the nest.
-This variance in food preference has some consequence on the use of baits for ant control miami.
-Sometimes changing from sugar-based baits to protein or oil-based baits may be important in maintaining the ants interest in the toxic bait.
+This variance in food preference has some consequence on the use of baits for ant control Miami.
+Sometimes changing from sugar-based baits to protein or oil-based baits may be important in maintaining the ants’ interest in the toxic bait.

 Ants use scouts to locate food.
-When a scouting ant finds a promising food they carry it back to the nest.
-Some ants leave scent trails known as pheromones, this is a chemical scent that others can follow to the food source she they found, this is why you see ant trails.
-The pheromone trail that is deposited by scouts is typically lasts for a while and must be reapplied.
+When a scouting ant finds promising food they carry it back to the nest.
+Some ants leave scent trails known as pheromones, this is a chemical scent that others can follow to the food source they found, this is why you see ant trails.
+The pheromone trail that is deposited by scouts is typically lasting for a while and must be reapplied.
 Ants require water and will travel some distance for it if necessary.
 Workers are able to bring water to the colony in their guts.